iSOLveIT/protege_owl/_sources/index.rst.txt

 prefix used for a particular namespace as well as the IRI associated with this namespace.
 Recall that these concepts were described in chapter 7.
-You may be wondering where all these prefixes came from since you didn’t add them to your ontology.
+You may be wondering where all these prefixes came from since you didn't add them to your ontology.
 The answer is that every OWL ontology comes with a set of namespaces and prefixes that are required to define the ontology.